 Have you been charged with Obstruction or Retaliation?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

-Obstruction or Retaliation is classified in the Texas Penal Code under Title 8 “Offenses Against Public Administration,” Chapter 36 “Bribery and Corrupt Influence.”
-Learn more detailed information about the Obstruction or Retaliation offense below.
+The Penal Code classifies the Texas Obstruction or Retaliation law under Title 8 “Offenses Against Public Administration,” Chapter 36 “Bribery And Corrupt Influence.”
+Learn more about the Texas offense of Obstruction or Retaliation below.

 What is the current Texas law about Obstruction or Retaliation?